EyasuTeshome/shifttracker/mock-interviews/how-to-analyze-your-performance-in-a-mock-interview-v2.md

-# How to analyze your performance in a mock interview
+# How to gather feedback about your performance in a mock interview

 ## Learning objectives